Moving to a new city for university can be a daunting experience – regardless of your age or experience.

 For the best view of Canberra, take a scenic hot air balloon flight over the nation’s capital.
 Take off at sunrise and drift gently as you experience breathtaking views and see Australia’s capital city come to life beneath you.

-Tempt your tastebuds with a Freakshake at Patissez Cafe in Manuka and Civic.
+Tempt your tastebuds with a Freakshake at Patissez Cafe in Manuka.
 These monster milkshakes are creating world-wide intrigue and will make you want to share them with everyone on social media before you indulge.

 - Make it to the markets